hurlybird/Duck/README.md

 etc--will likely need to be ported for non-Apple/POSIX/Microsoft environments.

 [^1]: On Ninendo Switch the time, date, and UUID generation functions are implemented
-      using proprietary Nintendo SDK APIS and are not part of this repository.
+      using proprietary Nintendo SDK APIs and are not part of this repository.
 [^2]: On PlayStation 5 the time, date, and UUID generation functions are implemented
-      using proprietary Sony SDK APIS and are not part of this repository.
+      using proprietary Sony SDK APIs and are not part of this repository.

 While Duck objects can be (and are) used in C++ code, C++ compilers will no doubt complain about some of the C11 code that Duck uses--namely explicit casts from void